 At Lake Sevan, you’ll find Sevanavank, a monastery from the 9th century.
 The lake is also a great place for water sports, swimming, and relaxing.

 8. Noratus Cemetery

-If you’ve been following for a while, you know that I have a thing for cemeteries.
+If you’ve been following me for a while, you know that I have a thing for cemeteries.
 Not in a dark twisty way, but there’s just something about them that shows the culture of a country.
-Just take the Jewish cemetery in Sarajevo, any cemetery in Guatemala or the bone house in Hallstatt, Austria.

 But back to Noratus cemetery, which is interesting because it holds the largest cluster of cross-stones (khachkars) in the country.
 The oldest khachkars in the cemetery date back to the 10th century.

 9. Armenian Alphabet Monument

 Did you know that Armenia has its own alphabet?
 It does.

 The Armenian alphabet was created in the year 405 AD by Armenian linguist Mesrop Mashtots and consists of 38 letters.
 To commemorate that fact, a monument was made of all the letters and their creator, Mashtots.